To root for the Mets, you Must Endure The Suffering

 Bobby B ... ugh

 If you've ridden the wave of Mets fandom, you know that you lived a charmed existence from 1984 to 1990, though you probably rue that the team won only one title, because there was the potential for much more.
-Dwight Gooden and Darryl Strawberry were supposed to be Hall of Famers, but Gooden dealt with a drug-abuse problem and being overworked early in his career.
+Dwight Gooden and Darryl Strawberry were supposed to be Hall of Famers, but Gooden dealt with drug issues and being overworked early in his career.
 Strawberry left for Los Angeles as his career hit its prime years, though he, too, would be taken down by drug and alcohol issues.

 After the best of times came the worst of times.
 The 1991 season was bad, beyond Gregg Jefferies writing to fans to complain about how he was being treated by teammates.
 The 1992 "Worst team money could buy" season was worse.
 The 1993 season was horrific, as the Mets went 59-103 and were only that good because they somehow won their last six games.